 11. Leverage and Products

-Most popular crypto exchanges are spot exchanges.
-That means they trade the actual cryptocurrency against fiat currency or other cryptocurrencies (most cryptocurrencies traded against Bitcoin or US dollar stablecoins).
+Most popular crypto exchanges are spot exchanges, meaning that they trade the actual cryptocurrency against fiat currency or other cryptocurrencies (most cryptocurrencies traded against Bitcoin or U.S. dollar stablecoins).

 Derivatives exchanges sometimes allow traders to make use of leverage, which allows them to make bets with more money than they have in the exchange.
 For example, 10x leverage would allow a trader with $1,000 in their account to trade with $10,000.
 This can amplify both gains and losses, and for many traders, can be extremely risky.

 12. Deposit and Withdrawal Limits